 If you follow any fitness content, you've probably heard the name Christian Guzman before.

-Christian began creating YouTube videos in 2012 and like many fitness creators, he started out with workout content and earned money through personal training, digital products, and affiliate marketing.
+He started posting on YouTube in 2012 and like many fitness creators, he started out with workout content and earned money through:

 He was passionate about fitness and was dedicated to building his own brand, Alphalete.